 A gluten free egg noodles recipe you'd be proud to serve your gluten eating guests, made with one or two starches, a bit of gum, eggs and you're good to go!

-- 1/2 cup potato starch + appx.
-1/2 - 3/4 cup more for kneading + more for dusting (or more cornstarch for potato-free)
+- 1/2 cup + 2 tablespoons potato starch + 2/3 cup for kneading + more for dusting

-- In a bowl, whisk together starches, xanthan gum, and salt.
+- In a large bowl, whisk together starches, xanthan gum, and salt.

 - In a separate bowl, whisk together eggs and oil.

-- Add egg mixture to flour mixture; mix with a wooden spoon until a dough forms.
+- Add egg mixture to flour mixture.
+Mix with a wooden spoon until dough forms.

-- Transfer one piece of dough to a starch floured surface (I like to use a silicone mat); and flatten and shape into a rectangle.
+- Transfer one piece of dough to a starch-floured surface.
+(A silicone baking mat is ideal.)
+Using your fingers, flatten dough and shape into a rectangular patty.

-- Roll out as thin as possible, less than 1/16-inch onto a flour starched surface; flip dough and roll some more; flip over again as necessary.
-(If you're using a pasta roller, add starch each time you pass it through it the roller.
-Then set it a notch thinner for the final run-through.
-If it sticks, add additional gum to the dough.)
+- Using a lightly-floured rolling pin, roll out as thin as possible, less than 1/16-inch, on a starched-dusted surface.
+Flip the dough often and roll some more, dusting with additional potato starch as needed.
+(If you're using a pasta machine or roller, add starch each time you pass it through the roller.
+Begin with the notch on 0.
+Then set it a notch thinner each time you pass it through.
+You should be able to roll it to number 5 or 6.

-- Repeat the process with remaining sections of dough.
+- Unfold the strips; set aside.
+Repeat the process with remaining sections of dough.

-- Add water to a large pan; add oil to prevent sticking; and boil.
-Add pasta and cook until desired tenderness has been reached, about 9 - 12 minutes, depending upon thickness, and how tender you like it.
+- Fill a large saucepan with water.
+Add a splash of oil to prevent sticking, and bring to a boil.
+Add pasta, and cook until desired tenderness, 9 - 17 minutes, depending upon thickness.
 Test for doneness.

 - Once cooked, the water will be very starchy.
-Drain and rinse egg noodles with cold water.
-This stops the pasta from cooking further and from sticking together.
-Serve with a piping hot sauce to keep the pasta warm.
-Another option is top with butter and Parmesan cheese and microwave until butter is melted.
+Drain and rinse pasta with cold water.
+(This stops the pasta from cooking further and from sticking together.)